Robert Sánchez: Chelsea

 On 3 August 2023, it was reported that Brighton had agreed a transfer fee, with fellow Premier League club Chelsea, worth an initial £20 million, plus £5 million in add-ons, for Sánchez.
 The transfer was completed on 5 August, with the player signing a seven-year contract.
 On 8 August, Chelsea confirmed that he would wear the vacant number 31 shirt for the upcoming 2023–24 season.
 On 13 August, he made his debut for the club in a 1–1 draw against Liverpool in the Premier League.
 Following Kepa Arrizabalaga's loan move to Real Madrid, on 17 August, Sánchez opted to switch his shirt number to No.1.

 In October 2023, he was described by pundit Karen Bardsley as possibly "Chelsea's smartest signing" due to "the positive effect he's had on a team which is in transition".
 By January 2025, new Chelsea manager Enzo Maresca said he was considering dropping Sánchez, following a series of errors.

 On 13 July 2025, Sánchez won the 2025 FIFA Club World Cup final in a 3–0 victory over Paris Saint-Germain.
 He was widely praised for his performance in the final, making several key saves to preserve the clean sheet, thus helping him win the tournament's Golden Glove award.

-On 20 September 2025, Sanchez was given a straight red card for a foul on Bryan Mbeumo outside the box just 5 minutes into the first half.
+On 20 September, Sánchez was given a straight red card for a foul on Bryan Mbeumo outside the box just 5 minutes into the first half.
 This was the second time that he has been dismissed in nearly four years.
-In his absence, Chelsea went on to lose 1–2 to Manchester United.
+In his absence, Chelsea went on to lose 2–1 to Manchester United.

+Loan to Como

+In August 2026, Chelsea accepted a transfer bid from Italian club Como for Sánchez, and he signed a season-long loan deal with Como on 1 September 2026.

 International career

-Sánchez received his first call-up to the Spanish national team in March 2021, for 2022 FIFA World Cup qualification matches against Greece, Georgia and Kosovo.
+Sánchez received his first call-up to the Spain national team in March 2021, for 2022 FIFA World Cup qualification matches against Greece, Georgia and Kosovo.

 He was selected to the Spain squad for the delayed UEFA Euro 2020 tournament in May 2021.
 Sánchez and David de Gea remained as understudies to Unai Simón and did not make an appearance as Spain were knocked out on penalties against Italy in the semi-final at Wembley Stadium on 6 July.

 He made his international debut on 5 September 2021, replacing Simón in the second half of a World Cup qualifier 4–0 win against Georgia in Badajoz.

 Sánchez was part of Spain's 2021 UEFA Nations League Finals squad in October.
 He remained as back-up and did not make an appearance in either the semi-final victory over Italy or the final loss against France as Spain finished as runners-up.

 On 11 November 2022, Sánchez was named in Spain's 26-man squad for the 2022 FIFA World Cup, but he was not called up for UEFA Euro 2024.